All Episodes

 You know, they're supposed to pass appropriations bills, 12 of them to be exact, before the beginning of the fiscal year.

-The fiscal year therefore ends on September the 30th.
+The fiscal year, therefore, ends on September the 30th.

-Hence some of these buyouts will go through September the 30th.
+Hence, some of these buyouts will go through September the 30th.

 And Chuck announced that most Democrats in the upper chamber will not support the House Republican bill.

-And that means that a government shutdown is now looming, and that that would happen.
+And that means that a government shutdown is now looming and that that would happen.

 No, it doesn't have to be.

-Uh it's your government.
+It's your government.

 This is what you appropriated.

-This is the Biden budget, and Republicans uh are planning to hopefully start implementing the Trump economic uh agenda, and that would begin through the reconciliation process.
+And Republicans are planning to hopefully start implementing the Trump economic agenda, and that would begin through the reconciliation process.

 But the first order of business would be to keep the government open.